-European Open: New highs for WTI, UK jobs and Powell up next
+European Open: New highs for WTI, UK data and Powell up next

 News flow begins to pick up today, with UK employment data, Powell's testimony and RBNZ's first meeting of the year in focus.